davidjumbi/demo-repo2/README.md

 #Demo 2

-Lord I'm kindly asking for a better job
+Lord please I'm praying for a better job